 Targets: Back (lats), chest (pecs), core and lower abs.

-Lay flat on your back with legs full extended overhead (modification: bent at 90 degrees).
+Lay flat on your back with legs fully extended overhead (modification: bent at 90 degrees).
 Hold a dumbbell horizontally between your hands, arms extended overhead.

-Then exhale as you pull the dumbbells back overhead while also pulling your legs back to center.
+Then exhale as you pull the dumbbell back overhead while also pulling your legs back to center.
 Think of pulling your armpits down towards your hips to return back to the starting position.